Sherevv/pero/README.md

 # Turtle class

 The Turtle class is a wrapper over the Pero class.
-It has two properties (in addition to pen properties): step size and rotation angle.
+It has two properties (in addition to pero properties): step size and rotation angle.
 `step` is specified by a complex number, method `forward()` moves the turtle along the vector `(Re(step), Im(step))`.

     obj = Turtle( x, y )